hashbangcode/vlad/vlad/docs/usage/project_structure.md

 Don't forget that these are just examples.
 Further setups are possible and may even be a better fit for you needs.

+@TODO: Each of these overviews should ideally link to the relevant & more detailed explanation further down the page (or we break this document in further sub pages).

 ### Example setup: Double repos parallel